First Franco-Dahomean War: Battle of Atchoukpa

 After regrouping, Dahomey sent another force south, this time toward Porto-Novo.
 After receiving numerous reinforcements, the French ordered 350 men with three field guns to march north and intercept the Fon.
 This time, the French would be assisted by 500 warriors of King Toffa I. As the French column arrived to the village of Atchoukpa, Toffa's warriors, who were walking ahead of the formation, came under Dahomey fire and fled the battlefield in a complete rout.

 The French formed infantry squares and held repeated Dahomey attacks for several hours.
 An attempt by King Béhanzin to send a detachment to bypass the French squares and sack Porto-Novo was thwarted by Colonel Terrillon.
 French squares slowly withdrew toward the undefended city.
 After another hour of unsuccessful clashes with French squares, Béhanzin ordered his army to retreat.
 By the next day, the Dahomey army had completely left the vicinity of Porto-Novo and withdrawn toward Abomey.

 End of hostilities

 Dahomey did not launch any further attacks on Cotonou or Porto-Novo.
 On 3 October 1890, Dahomey signed a treaty recognising the kingdom of Porto-Novo as a French protectorate.
 Béhanzin was also forced to cede Cotonou, but did receive 20,000 francs a year for giving up his customs rights.
-The war was a resounding victory for France and a humiliating, though eye-opening, experience for Dahomey.
+The war resulted in victory for France and left Dahomey defeated.
 Despite the treaty, both sides believed peace could not last and made preparations for another decisive encounter.
 Hostilities quickly resumed despite the treaty, escalating into the Second Franco-Dahomean War two years later.